Karthik-Kundurthy/context_distillation/README.md

 # context_distillation
 LLM Finetuning Project - Implementation of Context Distillation as described in https://arxiv.org/abs/2209.15189.
-Applied on multiple choice outputs from the MMLU dataset
+The model is applied on multiple choice prompts from the MMLU dataset

 - Using "Teacher_model_context_distillation" for extraction of of teacher probability distribution